bevyengine/rfcs/rfcs/59-from_reflect_ergonomics.md

 > Adding `ReflectFromReflect` type data

-`FromReflect` is great in that you can easily convert a Dynamic type to a real one.
-Oftentimes, however, you might find yourself in a situation where the real type is not known.
+`FromReflect` is great in that you can easily convert a Dynamic type to a Real one.
+Oftentimes, however, you might find yourself in a situation where the Real type is not known.
 You need to call `<_>::from_reflect`, but have no idea what should go in place of `<_>`.

 In these cases, the `ReflectFromReflect` type data may be used.
-This can be retrieved from the type registry using the `TypeID` or the type name of the real type.
+This can be retrieved from the type registry using the `TypeID` or the type name of the Real type.
 For example:

 ```rust
 let rfr = registry